derchrischkya/elastic-certification/topics/searching-data/01-search-match-term.md

 # Example
-When spinning up the single node cluster, the index `flights` was created with sample data.
+When spinning up the `single-node` cluster, the index `flights` was created with sample data.
 Now lets search for some data!

 Lets start with some theory when to use:
 - `term`: Returns documents that contain an exact term in a provided field. (no field type `text` allowed, only `keyword` or `numeric` fields - case sensitive)